SHAHSULTANS/LeetCode-DSA/70+top questions.md

 ## 🟢 Searching & Sorting

-23. Implement Binary Search (iterative & recursive).
+23. Implement Binary Search (iterative & recursive).(done)
-24. Find the first and last occurrence of an element in a sorted array.
+24. Find the first and last occurrence of an element in a sorted array.(done)
 25. Count number of occurrences of an element.
 26. Search in a rotated sorted array.
 27. Find the peak element in an array.